Justin is a commercial disputes resolution lawyer with a particular focus in maritime and shipping law, and international trade.

 HIGHLIGHT MATTERS INCLUDE:

-2. Represented the owners of two VLGC vessels in an SCMA arbitration against their former ship managers.
+Represented Thai owners of two VLGC vessels in a SCMA arbitration against their former ship managers.

-6. Advised a Chinese state-owned bank on the enforcement of its security (a vessel) under a loan agreement in light of the judicial management of the Swiber Group.
+Advised a Chinese state-owned bank with regard to its security (a specialised offshore vessel) under a facility agreement in light of the judicial management of the Swiber Group.